koppperqu/Better_Tfrrs_Website/readme.md

 The goal of this website is to make it easier to navigate through a teams athletes to identify their PR's.
 Additionally

+<H1>Scope Creep Adjustment</H1>
+The main goal of this project is to get the website up and running.
+Expanding to more conference will be a later issue.
+For now I will focus on the WIAC conference <3.
+Will try to keep expanding and scalability in mind.